Address:

 Tiger

-Almost every jail gives inmates and their contacts to either purchase calling cards from commissary or buy phone credits and time online from a phone service.
+Almost every jail gives inmates and their contacts to either purchase calling cards from commissary or buy phone credits and time online from their phone service.
 There remain a few jails that still only allow collect calls which is an unfair financial burden on inmates and their families.

-To see if Linn County Jail allows the purchase of phone cards, check the information at the top of this page or call the jail at 541-967-3901.
+To see if the Linn County Jail allows the purchase of phone cards, check the information at the top of this page or call the jail at 541-967-3901.

 There is no limit to how often an inmate can make phone calls.
 They are limited only by how much money you are willing to give them to add phone time.